 The resolution provides various information on the COVID-19 pandemic that the world is now facing.
 This pandemic has resulted in many countries experiencing the effects of illness and health issues related to COVID-19, as well as vast economic impacts.
 On March 12, 2020, in accordance with Emergency Management and Homeland Security law, Chairman Tehassi Hill signed a "Declaration of Public Health State of Emergency" regarding COVID-19.
 [3 O.C.
 302.8-1].
 This declaration of a Public Health State of Emergency set into place the necessary authority should action need to be taken and allows the Nation to seek reimbursement of emergency management actions that may result in unexpected expenses.
-This declaration of a Public Health State of Emergency was extended by the Oneida Business Committee until July 12, 2020, through the adoption of resolutions BC-03-28-20-A, BC-05-06-20-A, and BC-06-10-20-A.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+This declaration of a Public Health State of Emergences.
+Business Committee until July 12, 2020, through the adoption of resolutions BC-03-28-20-A, BC-05-06-20-A, and BC-06-10-20-A.